markledden/salesforce-sandbox-controller/README.md

 ## Platform Event Definition

 A very simple platform event message (SandboxInitialisation__e) which signals a new sandbox create/refresh.
-No custom fields required.

 ## SandboxController.cls